 Typical mobile phone users touch their phone 2,617 times every day.
 And that’s just the average!
 10% of phone users touch their phones twice as much.[i]
-In its Guidance for Schools and Child Care Programs, the Centers for Disease Control and Prevention (CDC) advises that surfaces that are frequently touched should be cleaned and disinfected.
+In its Guidance for Schools and Child Care Programs, the Centers for Disease Control and Prevention (CDC) advises that surfaces that are frequently touched should be cleaned and disinfected, especially classroom laptops and tablets.
 We think everyone would agree that thousands of times per day is frequent.

 Through routine sanitization practices, the potential threat posed by contaminated devices can be significantly reduced.
 Read on to learn about the differences between cleaning and sanitizing along with effective sanitization methods.
 Hopefully, with these helpful tips, the sanitization of devices in schools will become as widespread as soaping up your hands while singing Happy Birthday.

 What’s the difference between cleaning, disinfecting, and sanitizing?

 The CDC provides the following guidance on the difference between cleaning, sanitizing, and disinfecting: